-PositiveNegatives produce literary comics about contemporary social and human rights issues.
+PositiveNegatives produce literary comics, animations and podcasts about contemporary social and human rights issues.
 We combine ethnographic research with illustration, adapting personal testimonies into art, education and advocacy materials.

 Listen to our Director, Dr. Benjamin Dix, Senior Fellow at SOAS present his TED talk about the history of PositiveNegatives, and how the powerful comic medium can help give silenced individuals a voice to narrate their real life stories from their perspective.